mahidulislamnihad/AI_Powered_Humanoid_Chat_Robot_Head/README.md

 > ⚠ **Note:** Source code is intentionally omitted.
 This project is under active academic research and paper preparation.
 Preprint is now have been posted.
-The repo contains a overview and prototype images.
+The repo contains a overview and prototype images only.

 ---